sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 .. math:: \mbox{Var}(Y) = \frac{1}{N} \sum_{p=1}^N  \left(Y_{p} - \bar{Y} \right)^2

-In both formulas, all we’re doing is summing over all of the observations in the sample.
+In both formulas, all we are doing is summing over all of the observations in the sample.
 Most of the time we would just use the simpler |Y_p| notation; the equation using |Y_p| is clearly the simpler of the two.
-However, when doing an ANOVA it’s important to keep track of which participants belong in which groups, and we need to use the |Y_ik| notation to do this.
+However, when doing an ANOVA it is important to keep track of which participants belong in which groups, and we need to use the |Y_ik| notation to do this.

 From variances to sums of squares
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Okay, now that we’ve got a good grasp on how the variance is calculated,
+Okay, now that we have got a good grasp on how the variance is calculated,
-let’s define something called the **total sum of squares**, which is
+let us define something called the **total sum of squares**, which is
 denoted |SS_t|\.
-This is very simple.
+Thit is very simple.
 Instead of averaging
 the squared deviations, which is what we do when calculating the
 variance, we just add them up.